-Holy Week, the week before Easter, begins on Palm Sunday, which is Sunday, April 5, and will end on Holy Saturday, the day before Easter Sunday.
+Holy Week, the week before Easter, begins on Palm Sunday and ends on Holy Saturday, the day before Easter Sunday.
 This year, Palm Sunday is March 28 and Holy Saturday is April 3.

 On Palm Sunday, Christians recall Jesus’ entry into Jerusalem for Passover, just days before he was arrested and crucified.
 A highlight of Palm Sunday is the blessing and distribution of palms representing the branches onlookers scattered before Jesus as he rode into Jerusalem.
 Liturgies for Palm Sunday also feature a reading of the narrative of Jesus’s passion.